 The references to “loss of life” and “casualties” were not a threat to Gordhan, the judge said.

 “It is plain that the allusion to a loss of life is a mere example of an extravagant juvenile rant stretching hyperbole to the extreme in the course of a demonstrably demagogic speech.
 Its function was to proclaim the speaker as brave and steadfast in the face of any foe however mighty and that the space to stand at his right hand is reserved only for the sturdiest of fellows.”

 Sutherland also gave reasons for his earlier order to allow a classified document into evidence.
-The 2014 report of the Inspector-General of Intelligence (IGI) — still classified “secret” — found that there was an unlawfully formed “rogue unit” at the South African Revenue Service (Sars) during Gordhan’s tenure as Sars commissioner.
+The 2014 report of the Inspector-General of Intelligence (IGI) — still classified “secret” — found that there was an unlawfully formed “rogue unit” at the South African Revenue Service during Gordhan’s tenure as finance minister.
 The report was annexed to the court papers, and Gordhan had sought to have it excluded.

 The rogue unit allegations have been strenuously contested in a number of fora and are the subject of ongoing litigation between Gordhan and Public Protector Busisiwe Mkhwebane, who made a similar finding of her own on the unit.
 The IGI report was also relied upon by Mkhwebane — leading to State Security Minister Ayanda Dlodlo entering the fray wanting to strike out the IGI report in that case.

 In his application before Sutherland, Gordhan’s team quoted Dlodlo’s court papers extensively.
 But Sutherland found that the Minister’s rationale for excluding the IGI report from the public domain was “wholly unfounded”.